andreas-kupries/aktive/doc/ref/accessor.md

 Syntax: __aktive query setup__ src

-Returns dictionary of the image's setup.
+Returns a dictionary containing the input's setup.

 This includes type, geometry, and parameters, if any.
-No inputs though, even if the image has any.
+The inputs however are excluded.

 ## Examples